 $3,000 covers the basic cost for one student, including US travel

-$6,000 covers the full cost of a student, including recruiting students, international travel scholarships, and faculty and staffing costs
+$6,000 covers the full cost of a student, including recruiting students, delivery platform, course preparation, and faculty and staffing costs

 Your support of the Summer Seminar Program will allow us to educate a new generation of scientists, scholars, and educators who have the desire, the vision and the determination to breathe new purpose into the scientific enterprise and influence its self-understanding in ways that will benefit both science and humanity.